over-40-web-club/over40webclub-new/README.md

 - nullable items (if defined):

   - `anchor` in section markdown: display in menu if defined in sections' markdown
-  - items in `social`: `homepage, twitter, facebook, linkedin, github, medium`
+  - items in `social`: `homepage, twitter, facebook, linkedin, github, medium, instagram`
   - `jumpToAnchor, jumpToAnchorText` in Top.md: add button in Top section

 ## i18n Configuration